 In round 1, we confront the fact that the lives of a great many farm animals are lives dominated by misery.
 I think it’s possible to work towards a consensus on this fact, a consensus that can motivate political action to change the rules.
 As in a couple of earlier posts on this site, I make this case by looking at the distinction between a life worth living and one not worth living.
 Factory farming is giving huge numbers of animals lives that are not worth living – those animals would be better off never having lived at all.
 This can be a point of agreement between people who differ on many other issues, and on that basis reform is possible.

 A lot of people who think this sort of thing would now add that any sort of exploitation of sentient animals is bad, and would note that in “humane” farming, killing is still an inevitable part of the deal.
 I think of the debate that ensues then as quite different from the first round, not just because it is harder, but because different kinds of reflection and reasoning come into play.
 In the second round, we’re trying to work out what sort of relationships we should have with animals of various kinds, in a context where it’s assumed that the worst abuses have been rejected and there are no overwhelming considerations of basic welfare.
-Is it OK for us to see ourselves as custodians of animals, controlling them but doing so in a way that enforces something resembling an agreement or contract (one they did not consciously enter into), in which there are benefits on both sides?
+Is it OK for us to see ourselves as custodians or stewards of some animals, controlling them but doing so in a way that enforces something resembling an agreement or contract (one they did not consciously enter into), in which there are benefits on both sides?
 Is it important, and does it even make sense, to try to accord animals’ lives with some dignity?

 In these “round 2″ questions, diversity of outlook is almost inevitable and political action seems perhaps out of place.
 Many of these questions are dependent on an importing of rich moral concepts (like dignity, exploitation, and betrayal) from a home in human social relations into a novel context of animal-human interaction.
 In the full text I offer my own views, as they now stand, on some of the round 2 questions, including current thoughts about food.